Directed Ramsey number for trees: Colouring Tournaments

 In order to enable inductive arguments, we need to work with asymmetric Ramsey numbers.
 To this end we define $\RT(G_1,G_2, \ldots, G_k)$ to be the least $n$ such that in any tournament of order $n$ whose edges are $k$-coloured, there is an $i$ such that we can find a copy of $G_i$ in the $i$-th colour.

 Let $\leaf(T)$ denote the number of leaves of a tree $T$.
-We shall need the following definition. \begin{defn} Given a rooted directed tree $T$ we define the $k$\textit{-core} of $T$ to be the subtree $T'$ of $T$ consisting of all vertices with more than $\frac{1}{k}|T|$ descendants.
+We shall need the following definition. \begin{defn} Given a rooted oriented\footnote{In fact, this definition will be independent of the orientation of the edges.} tree $T$ we define the $k$\textit{-core} of $T$ to be the subtree $T'$ of $T$ consisting of all vertices with more than $\frac{1}{k}|T|$ descendants.
 Note that $T'$ can have at most $k$ leaves, as each non-root leaf has more than $\frac{1}{k}|T|$ descendants and these sets of descendants are mutually disjoint, so there are at most $k-1$ such leaves.
 Including the possibility of the root being a leaf, there are at most $k$ leaves in total. \end{defn}

-The following definition and simple lemma will be very useful for the study of both the oriented and the directed Ramsey numbers. \begin{defn} Given a graph $G$ and two disjoint subsets of vertices $X$ and $Y$, we say that the pair $(X,Y)$ is a $k$-\textit{mindegree pair of $G$} if every vertex in $X$ has at least $k$ out-neighbours in $Y$ and every vertex in $Y$ has at least $k$ in-neighbours in $X$. \end{defn}
+The following definition and a simple lemma, first proved in \cite{burr82}, will be very useful for the study of both the oriented and the directed Ramsey numbers. \begin{defn} Given a graph $G$ and two disjoint subsets of vertices $X$ and $Y$, we say that the pair $(X,Y)$ is a $k$-\textit{mindegree pair of $G$} if every vertex in $X$ has at least $k$ out-neighbours in $Y$ and every vertex in $Y$ has at least $k$ in-neighbours in $X$. \end{defn}

 \begin{lem} Let $G$ be a directed graph on $n$ vertices with at least $\eps \binom{n}{2}$ edges.
 Then $G$ contains an $\frac{\eps n}{8}$-mindegree pair. \end{lem}